 To determine and measure the compliance with the ICTSI Manual on Corporate Governance, the Board has adopted an evaluation system to ensure effectiveness and identify the areas of improvement of governance practices.
 The evaluation and assessment also include the performance of the Board, each of the Board Committees, and the individual Directors.

 To ensure that directors and key officers are provided with continuing learning program, ICTSI allocates an annual training budget for conference, seminars and training.
-In August 15, 2018, Directors and key officers of ICTSI participated in Advanced Corporate Governance Training Program conducted by the Institute of Corporate Directors.
+Directors and key officers of ICTSI participates annually in Advanced Corporate Governance Training Program conducted by the Institute of Corporate Directors.

 MEETINGS AND RECORDS

 The Board of Directors of ICTSI devote their time and attention to properly and effectively perform their duties and responsibilities.
 Pursuant to the Company’s By-Laws, the Board hold regular meetings on every third week of each month and special meetings as may be called by the Chairman and President.
-In 2018, each Director attended at least 75% of all the Board Meetings.
+Every year, each Director attended at least 75% of all the Board Meetings.

 The Non-Executive Directors meet at least once a year without the presence of any executive to evaluate the performance of the Board and Management.
 When necessary, they call on the presence of the Audit and Compliance Group, Controllership, Compliance Group of the Company, as well the Company's external auditor to serve as as resource persons.

 The Company's Corporate Secretary and Assistant Corporate Secretaries assist the Board in fulfillment of its responsibilities, including the preparation of agenda for Board and Committee meetings, as well as safekeeping and preserving the integrity of the minutes of its meetings and all other official reportorial records.
 In keeping with the requirements of the Philippine Securities and Exchange Commission, the Corporate Secretaries attend corporate governance training.